 Do we have research on the use of Tumeric for Arthritis in Dogs?

 Not on turmeric, but on it’s purified extract Curcumin.
 In a 2003 double-blinded, placebo controlled study they found that curcumin supplementation did show significantly improved lameness scores in comparison to the placebo, however, no significant differences were noted by owners within treatment groups.
-Further research from 2019 regarding combination products containing curcumin, glucosamine, and chondroitin has been shown to be effective for the management of pain.
+Further research from 2019 regarding combination products containing curcumin, glucosamine, and chondroitin has been shown to be effective for the management of pain – HOWEVER – this was no different than the same product without the addition of curcumin.
 More extensive research done in people has shown advantages to the use of Curcumin for the management of joint disease, however, research is rather limited in dogs.

 CAUTION: Turmeric and Golden Paste Current research suggests that a 75lb dog would need around 450mg Curcumin in order to see benefits for joint disease.
 As Tumeric contains about 100-200mg per tsp - that would mean a large breed dog would need at least 2 tsp of Tumeric per day.
 Turmeric can be extremely bitter and irritating to the stomach in large doses and cause gastrointestinal distress in some dogs.
 Mega-doses of turmeric have also been associated with iron deficiency, anemia, and bleeding disorders in humans - so more is not necessarily better.
 The bioavailability of the curcumin within Tumeric is also fairly poor, thus most often it is recommended to give it in combination with both a fat, such as coconut oil, and black pepper to create “Golden Paste”.